menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 View History
 ^^^^^^^^^^^^^

-The :guilabel:`View history` option on the :guilabel:Àction` menu opens the History window that shows a log of all changes that have been made to the zone, including the date and time of the change, the name of the user who made it, the actions performed, and any comments entered by the user.
-See :ref:`webapp-object-change-history`.
+The :guilabel:`View history` option on the :guilabel:`Action` menu opens the History window that shows a log of all changes that have been made to the zone, including the date and time of the change, the name of the user who made it, the actions performed, and any comments entered by the user when saving changes to objects.
+See :ref:`view-change-history`.